Ozze1/NBA_Application/README.md

 # NBA_Application
-An NBA application thats shows information on NBA players stats based on the users choice, also displays the team they play for and have played for.
+An NBA application thats shows information on NBA players stats based on the users choice, also displays the team the player play for and have played for.

 ## Getting started